AHalarewicz/TimeSeriesAnalysis/README.md

 A Recurrent Neural Network, implemented with TensorFlow, will be use to make imporved predictions.

 # COMMAND LINE INSTRUCTIONS

 From the TimeSeries/ directory

+Simply run "$ make prediction" from the command line.

+Or, build the model step by step from the command line:
 1. $ pip install -e .
 2. $ pip install -r requirements.txt
 3. $ fetch_raw_data --ticker JPM